What You Need to Know About Pharmacy Technician

 - Compounding Technician

-In 2016, there was an estimated number of 402,500 jobs in the United States for Pharmacy Technician.
+There were about 402,500 jobs for Pharmacy Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 11.8% which is above the national average.
 The Bureau of Labor Statistics predicts 47,600 new jobs for Pharmacy Technician by 2026.
 Due to new job openings and attrition, there will be an average of 37,500 job openings in this field each year.

 The states with the most job growth for Pharmacy Technician are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Illinois, or Wisconsin.
 These states have the worst job growth for this type of profession.